• Mental Health

 How Is Anxiety Treated?

-Anxiety disorders are typically treated through therapy and/or medication.
+Anxiety treatments typically involve a combination of therapy and medication.
 Evidence suggests that therapy and medication, either separately or in combination, can provide effective relief.
-Anyone who believes they are experiencing anxiety should consult with their physician and/or a mental health professional to be properly assessed.

 Therapy